-- The Solar PV System Submittal Requirements provides a complete description of the plans that must be submitted in order to obtain permit(s) for solar PV systems.
+Submittal Requirements: The Solar PV System Submittal Requirements provides a complete description of the plans needed to obtain permit(s) for solar PV systems.
 For general solar information and resources, see Solar Information

-Be solar ready.
-Being solar ready means that a building is designed and built to accommodate future installation of a PV and/or solar thermal system.
-The 2013 Energy Code (Title 24, Part 6, Section 110.10) specifies mandatory requirements for solar ready buildings applicable to hotel/motel and multifamily buildings of 10 stories or less, other nonresidential buildings of 3 stories or less, and single family homes that are part of a subdivision of 10 or more homes.
+Be solar ready Being solar ready means that a building is designed and built to accommodate future installation of a PV and/or solar thermal system.
+The 2013 Energy Code (Title 24, Part 6, Section 110.10) specifies mandatory requirements for solar ready buildings applicable to hotel/motel and multifamily buildings of 10 stories or fewer, other nonresidential buildings of 3 stories or fewer, and single family homes that are part of a subdivision of 10 or more homes.

 Return to The Office of Energy and Sustainable Development homepage